11worth/ptw-beta/notion-sorted.md

 # Step Two: Set Up A New Checkbox Property in Your Selected Notion Database

-For the shortcut to work, you need to set up a checkbox property in your Notion database that tracks which pages Apple Shortcuts has sent to Apple Reminders.
+For the shortcut to work, you need to set up a checkbox property in your Notion database that marks a page that Apple Shortcuts has sent to Apple Reminders.
 This will ensure that Notion pages are not repeatedly transferred to Apple Reminders.
 Notion has already produced high-quality instructions for this task, and they are linked below.

 ### Instructions